-With the use of digital tools in education growing in popularity, a group of passionate educators from Singapore have developed a unique and fun way to incorporate games in their school for youth with special needs.
+With the use of digital tools in education growing in popularity, a group of educators have developed a unique way to incorporate games in their school for youth with special needs.

 Along with their advanced teaching techniques, these teachers have used gaming – both online and at in person meetups – to launch a one-of-a kind school and community to help students overcome special learning barriers.